 Keeping an eye on your competitors’ ads and strategies is always a good idea, but it’s crucial during the holiday shopping season.
 Watch what kind of creative they’re putting out, as well as how early they’re starting to run their holiday campaigns.

-The last thing you want is to be caught on your heels while your competitors swoop in on your early bird customers (see tip #10).
+The last thing you want is to be caught on your heels while your competitors swoop in on your early-bird customers (see tip #10).

 6. Evaluate and set realistic targets.